MILo: Mesh-In-the-Loop Gaussian Splatting for Detailed and Efficient Surface Reconstruction: Experiments

-We raise this is an important issue in the surface reconstruction task.
-To address this, we introduce \backgroundRGBmetric, a novel image-based evaluation method for meshes that relies solely on ground-truth RGB images.
+We highlight this as an important issue in surface reconstruction.
+Inspired by previous works which evaluate surface-based view synthesis methods \cite{Reiser2024SIGGRAPH}, we use \backgroundRGBmetric\;as an evaluation method for meshes that relies solely on ground-truth RGB images.
 The core intuition is that better geometry should yield better mesh-based renderings: for each test view, we render the scene using the mesh and compare the resulting image to the corresponding ground-truth image.

 By measuring the visual consistency between mesh renderings and reference views, this metric allows us to evaluate: \begin{itemize} \item Geometric artifacts and misalignment between the reconstructed surface and the ground truth images (\textit{e.g.}, surface erosion or inflation); \item Mesh completeness, since missing geometry usually results in degraded rendering performance; \item Background reconstruction, even when 3D ground truth is unavailable. \end{itemize}